gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 ## Notes

-Redis caching is not yet implemented, but if I were to add caching to the articles service, there are two ways we could go about doing this.
+Redis caching was not implemented, but if I were to add caching to the articles service, there are two ways we could go about doing this.
 First, we can use a TTL for entries, after that TTL expires, entries in the cache would be removed.
 Second, instead of having a TTL, we could support explicit cache eviction.
-What this would mean is that, every time the fetcher got new articles, upon sending a request to the articles management service to add those new entries, the articles service could then evict entries in the cache related to those feeds.
+What this would mean is that, every time the fetcher got new articles, upon sending a request to the articles management service to add those new entries, the articles service could then evict entries in the cache related to those feeds providers/categories.

-I'd do caching based on the filtering parameters, which in this case is `provider` and `category`.
+I'd do caching based on the filtering parameters.

 I've recently discovered `groupcache`, created by the original memcached author, and I quite like what it has to offer, especially when it comes to not requiring external dependencies for caching purposes, not to mention replication of hot keys across different instances and what not.
 However, because it doesn't have support for expiry time neither does it support explicit cache evictions, we would have to change our caching strategy to be able to use this service.